 Marine geophysicist Giacomo Cocchi

-Marine geophysicist Giacomo Cocchi takes part in the acquisition & interpretation of data for geophysical surveys including UXO surveys, and is proficient using various survey platforms for both marine and land operations.
+Marine geophysicist Giacomo Cocchi takes part in the acquisition & interpretation of data for geophysical surveys including UXO surveys.

 Why did you choose to join SafeLane Global?

 After my MSc I received a number of offers for Geoscientist and Geophysicist roles – but by far the most interesting company that made me an offer was SafeLane.

 I was looking for a technical role that required the application of different software packages, but also something that would not confine me to the office – and where I could work and make a difference.

 Speaking to the marine department team pre and post-interview reinforced my feeling that joining SafeLane was an excellent decision career-wise.